 The next year, 1968, Yaz won his third batting title, with a .301 mark.
-This was, for sure, the Year of the Pitcher, and Yaz was the only batter in the league to crack .300, a full 10 points ahead of the second-best Danny Cater.
+This was, for sure, the Year of the Pitcher, and Yaz was the only batter in the league to crack .300, 11 points ahead of runner-up Danny Cater.
 Only four batters hit .285 or above.

 Between 1965 and 1979, Yaz was named to 15 consecutive All-Star teams.
 The game he remembers best is the 1970 All-Star Game held in Riverfront Stadium in Cincinnati.
-Yaz had four hits, to go along with a run scored and a RBI to earn him MVP honors that year.
+Yaz had four hits, to go along with a run scored and an RBI to earn him MVP honors that year, even though his AL team lost to the NL in 12 innings.
 He and Ted Williams are the only two American Leaguers with four hits in an All-Star Game.
-Never one to focus on personal statistics, when asked about this record Yaz responded, "I never knew that before.
+When asked about this record Yaz, never one to focus on personal statistics, responded, "I never knew that before.
 To tell you the truth, I was so sick of losing to the National League that I didn't pay much attention to that stuff."15

 Those 23 stolen bases made him only the second player in Red Sox history to steal more than 20 bases and hit more than 20 home runs in a single season.
 Former All-Star outfielder Jackie Jensen was the first Red Sox player to achieve this combination in 1954, and Jensen duplicated this feat during the 1959 season.
-Only three other Red Sox players have achieved this standard during the past 34 seasons.
+Only five other Red Sox players have achieved this standard since.

 In February 1971, Carl Yastrzemski signed a three-year contract that was reported to pay him $500,000 over the three seasons.
 At that time his contract was the largest in baseball history.

-Yaz had a subpar year in 1975, batting just .269 with 14 homers and 60 RBIs, but his play throughout the post-season reminded fans that he had always been at his best in clutch situations throughout his career.
-His stellar play in the field and at bat carried over from the American League Championship Series against Oakland (he was 5-for-11, with a home run and two RBIs) to the World Series against the Cincinnati Reds.
-Although the Red Sox lost to the Reds in seven games in one of the greatest World Series ever played, Yaz had scored 11 runs, and batted .350 during the 10 postseason games.
+Yaz had a subpar year in 1975, batting just .269 with 14 homers and 60 RBIs, but his play throughout the postseason reminded fans that he had always been at his best in clutch situations throughout his career.
+His stellar play in the field and at bat carried over to the American League Championship Series against Oakland (he was 5-for-11, with a home run and two RBIs) to the World Series against the Cincinnati Reds.
+Although the Red Sox lost to the Reds in seven games in one of the greatest World Series ever played, Yaz had scored 11 runs and batted .350 during the ten postseason games.
 As in 1967, the Red Sox fell just short.

 On October 1, 1983, the next-to-the-last game of the season, 33,491 of the Fenway Faithful gathered to pay tribute to Carl Yastrzemski.
 The pre-game ceremony lasted for about an hour, and then came Yaz's turn to speak.
 After 23 years of never flinching in a pressure situation, Yaz broke down and cried when he stepped to the microphone.
 Once he regained his composure, he asked for a moment of silence for his mother and for former Red Sox owner Tom Yawkey.
 After thanking his family and everyone connected with the Red Sox, he finished with the words, "New England, I love you."